 Hospice care begins when the patient is admitted to the program because of a terminal illness such as cancer or end-stage illness, which generally means that a hospice team member visits the home or long term care facility to learn about the patient’s needs.
 If the patient is elderly and the hospice is Medicare-certified then the hospice company must provide nursing, pharmacy, and doctor services around the clock.
 If the patient resides in a nursing home the hospice will pay for the nursing care, but they do not pay for room and board charges.
 Those charges will be paid either through private funds or via Medi-cal if the patient qualifies for the service.

-It is important to know that home hospice may require that someone be home with patient at all times.
+It is important to know that home hospice may always require that someone be home with patient.
 This may be a problem if they live alone, or if other people in the home have full-time jobs and work outside the home.

 A team of professionals